containers/podman-desktop/website/docs/troubleshooting/troubleshooting-podman.md

    $ podman machine start
    ```

-1. If the operation fails, read carefully the logs to continue troubleshooting.
+1. If the creation fails, read the logs carefully to continue troubleshooting.

 ## Podman Desktop fails listing images or containers